9 Ways to Reduce Shipping Costs for Ecommerce in 2021

 Many brands pay high shipping fees when they ship to destinations that are far away.
 Shipping zones are the geographical areas that carriers ship to, spanning from Zone 1 to Zone 8 for domestic shipments in the United States.
 Zones measure the distance a shipment travels, with the point of origin located in Zone 1.

-The farther away the shipping destination is, the higher the zone and more expensive it is to ship.
-If you can eliminate shipping to higher zones, you can save a lot of money over time — more on partnering with companies that have multiple fulfillment centers shortly!
+The farther away the shipping destination is, the higher the zone and more expensive and slow it is to ship.
+If you can eliminate shipping to higher zones, you can save a lot of money over time and benefit from better shipping options with lower rates — more on partnering with companies that have multiple fulfillment centers shortly!

 2. Weigh your packages and reduce dimensions

-Unless you’re using flat-rate shipping , heavier packages cost more to ship.
+Unless you’re using flat-rate shipping, then shipping heavy items cost more.
 If you’re printing labels and shipping from home, consider investing in a postage scale to better predict costs and purchase the right shipping labels.
 In addition to weight, carriers consider dimensions of the package when calculating shipping costs.

 If you’re using too big of a box for a lightweight item, you will pay more than you should because of the space the package takes up.
 Larger boxes can lead to larger dimensional weight, which in turn will lead to more expensive shipping costs.

 TLDR: Avoid shipping more air than what is necessary.

 3. Find discounted supplies

 Shipping companies such as USPS, UPS, and FedEx may provide small businesses certain boxes and envelopes for free or at a discount for certain packing supplies.
 You can also purchase packing supplies like boxes, dunnage, bubble wrap, airfill, and poly mailers in bulk to save money.